 What authentication methods are used between Corner 2 - Corner 3 and Corner 2 - Corner 5?

 Authentication between Corner 2 (ASP) and Corner 3 (Receiver ASP), as well as between Corner 2 and Corner 5 (FTA), adheres to the Peppol AS4 standards.
 This includes the use of Public Key Infrastructure (PKI) for digital signatures and encryption to ensure secure and authenticated data exchange.
-Operational status feedback is handled via standardized status messages (e.g., MLS).
+Operational status feedback is handled via standardised status messages (e.g., MLS).

 Will every Accredited Service Provider use their own API gateway?
 Is it an offline or online process?